 “Since 2008, Liggett has given more than 40 Liggett Merit Scholarships, and many of our Liggett Merit Scholars have gone to matriculate at some of the finest colleges and universities in the country,” says Michelle Martin, director of marketing and communication at University Liggett School.

 The Roeper School in Birmingham also offers need-based aid to lower and middle school families while awarding need- and merit-based scholarships to upper school students.
-Carolyn Lett, financial aid and scholarship coordinator for Roeper, says one-third of the students at Roeper receive some type of aid or tuition reduction and the school supplies nearly $2 million annually for the tuition assistance and scholarship program.
+Carolyn Lett, diversity and community outreach coordinator for Roeper, says one-third of the students at Roeper receive some type of aid or tuition reduction and the school supplies nearly $2 million annually for the tuition assistance and scholarship program.

 Lett says by awarding the scholarships, the school can attract gifted students who might not be able to afford it, but also control where the money is used giving the school the most diverse student body possible.